AAVE vs Compound vs JustLend: DeFi Lending

 JST Token

 The JST token underpins JustLend’s decentralized organization, playing a key role in decision-making and governance.
 This token facilitates voting as well as proposal submission.
-The market cap of JST is currently $201m.
+The market cap of JST is currently $266 million.

 JustLend Security